Collaborne/txgh/README.md

     source_lang = en
     type = UNICODEPROPERTIES

-As these configuration files are the part of the compiled code so any changes require a redeployment of the app, think carefully in advance.

-When this app is deployed to e.g. `http://drifted.in/txgh` then:
+When this app is deployed to e.g. `https://collaborne-txgh.herokuapp.com/txgh` then:
   * in Transifex project settings
-      * set the hook URL to `http://drifted.in/txgh/transifex`
+      * set the hook URL to `https://collaborne-txgh.herokuapp.com/txgh/transifex`
   * in GitHub project settings
-      * set the webhook to `http://drifted.in/txgh/github`
+      * set the webhook to `http://collaborne-txgh.herokuapp.com/txgh/github`
       * change the content type to `application/x-www-form-urlencoded`
       * set to process just push events

 Dependencies
 ============
-This Java app requires JDK 8, but it can be easily backported to JDK 7 if non JDK Base64 decoder is used.
-In this case just replace `Base64.getDecoder().decode()` with `DatatypeConverter.parseBase64Binary()` in `GitHubApi.getFileContent()` method.
+This Java app requires JDK 8.

 All dependencies are specified in the Maven project file.
 This application relies especially on:
   * Eclipse EGit connector
   * Jersey RESTful client
   * INI4J for parsing INI files

-It has been successfully tested on both Apache Tomcat 7 and 8.
+It has been successfully tested on both Apache Tomcat 8.

 Acknowledgment
 ==============
-Big thanks belongs to guys behind the https://github.com/jsilland/txgh project.
-It was a huge source of inspiration!
+The original sources are based on the https://github.com/drifted-in/txgh project.